 Maybe you’ve had this idea all wrong.
 Leading a tribe has nothing to do with being a celebrity or rock star or anything like that.
 It’s about digging deep into your craft and finding a way to help people.

+That’s all it is: you, using your gifts to serve.
+If leaders are servants (and they are), then finding your tribe is simply answering a calling.
 It’s taking your vocation to the next level.
 Because once you step up and decide to lead, you can never go back.

 From that moment on, you will have people listening — paying attention to your every move.
 And all of a sudden, there is a tremendous weight to your words and actions.
 Which isn’t always easy, but that’s the price we pay to lead.
 And frankly, it far outweighs the cost of not doing it.

 I hope you’ll take the time to find your tribe and realize that it may not be as much about you as you think.
 It’s about them, those people who need your words.
+So go find them.